robotframework/robotframework/doc/releasenotes/rf-6.1a1.rst

       suite = TestSuite.from_json('tests.rbt')

-3. When using `robot` normally, it parses files with the `.rbt` extension automatically.
+3. When using the `robot` command normally, JSON files with the `.rbt` extension are parsed automatically.
 This includes running individual JSON files like `robot tests.rbt` and running directories containing `.rbt` files.

-We recommend everyone interested in this new API to test it and give us feedback.
-It is a lot easier for us to make change before the final release is out and we need to take backwards compatibility into account.
+We recommend everyone interested in this new functionality to test it and give us feedback.
+It is a lot easier for us to make changes before the final release is out and we need to take backwards compatibility into account.
 If you encounter bugs or have enhancement ideas, you can comment the issue or start discussion on the `#devel` channel on our Slack_.

 __ https://robot-framework.readthedocs.io/en/latest/autodoc/robot.running.html#robot.running.model.TestSuite.to_json
 __ https://robot-framework.readthedocs.io/en/latest/autodoc/robot.running.html#robot.running.model.TestSuite.from_json